manisha-dhanuka/manisha-dhanuka/README.md

 🎓 Education:

- * 🎓 Bachelors in Computer Science: S.R Government College, Amritsar
+ * 🎓 Bachelors in Computer Science
- * 🎓 Masters in Mathematics: Guru Nanak Dev University, Amritsar
+ * 🎓 Masters in Mathematics

 💼 Professional Background:

-* 💻 Currently a Data Science Trainee at Alamabetter
+* 💻 Currently a Data Science Trainee at Almabetter
 * 💡 Seeking exciting opportunities in the field of data science and data analysis

 🔭 Skills: